WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 ### How do I back up my mnemonic words?

 :::tip
-Always backup your encrypted private keys!
+Write down your recovery words!
 :::

 Wasabi uses [BIP 39: mnemonic code for generating deterministic keys](/using-wasabi/BIPs.md#bip-39-mnemonic-code-for-generating-deterministic-keys) to enable easy backups of all private keys in the wallet.